B1AAB/EBA/website/docs/bitcoin/etl/s2-traverse-bitcoin.md

 slug: /bitcoin/etl/traverse
 ---

-In this step, `eba` is used to iterate through a set of blocks and extract relevant data.
-While various data types can be extracted (e.g., tracking UTXOs, identifying newly created addresses), the primary focus is on encoding transaction data found within these blocks.

-The following steps describe how to run the `eba traverse` command.
+EBA connects to a [fully synchronized Bitcoin Core](./s1-sync-bitcoin.mdx) node and iterates through a set of blocks, extracts transaction data, and encodes them as temporal heterogeneous graph.

+For this task, you may take the following steps.

 - [Install the program](/gs/installation.md), if you have not installed already.